A computer as a home media center

 Alsa

-At last, I also had an issue with the audio.
+I also had an issue with the audio.
 It did not matter how loud I turned the volume in Kodi, no sound came out of the machine.

 It turns out that with some audio cards, the audio is muted (unfortunately I cannot find the reference anymore).

-With alsamixer (from the package alsa-utils) I unmuted the audio, and the issue did not reappear anymore.
+With alsamixer (from the package alsa-utils) I unmuted manually the audio, and the issue did not reappear anymore.

 PulseAudio